peterszerzo/psz-cms/db/md_content/newamerica.md

 ## September 2015

-The codebase is moved to ES6 code, bundled from a single entry point to the client.
+The codebase is moved to ES6 code, bundled with Browserify and accessed in a single entry point on the client.

+The back-end is revamped using custom, reusable React form components.
+Things start to resemble an extractable, single-page CMS.